SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 ----------------------------

 Unlike other programming languages,
-Swift does not require you to create separate interface and implementation files for your custom data constructs.
+Swift does not require you to create separate interface and implementation files for your custom data structures.
 In Swift, you simply define a class or struct in a single file, and the external interface to that class or struct is automatically made available for other code to use.